josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 </div>

-What if you aren't so lucky.
+What if you are not so lucky.
 What if faking the `HeroService` is hard?
-What if `HeroDetailService` makes its own server requests?
+What if `HeroDetailService` makes an associated server requests?

-The `TestBed.overrideComponent` method can replace the component's `providers` with easy-to-manage *test doubles* as seen in the following setup variation:
+The `TestBed.overrideComponent` method can replace the `providers` of the component with easy-to-manage *test doubles* as seen in the following setup variation:

 <code-example header="app/hero/hero-detail.component.spec.ts (Override setup)" path="testing/src/app/hero/hero-detail.component.spec.ts" region="setup-override"></code-example>

-Notice that `TestBed.configureTestingModule` no longer provides a \(fake\) `HeroService` because it's [not needed](#spy-stub).
+Notice that `TestBed.configureTestingModule` no longer provides a \(fake\) `HeroService` because it is [not needed](#spy-stub).

 <a id="override-component-method"></a>